Ayush0015090/WeathrIQ/README.md

 🌡️ Live temperature and condition display
 🎨 Dynamic background & weather icon
 ⚡ Uses fetch() and async/await for API calls

+This is part of my learning journey into frontend development.
+I built this project with self-learning and some help from ChatGPT to understand API integration and DOM manipulation.